Worry free DDP masters can be handed right to the pressing plant.

 ISRCs are easy to register and, best of all, free.
 For more information and to register, visit http://isrc.ifpi.org/en/.

-There are a few examples on the main page, however because it’s not your song it can be difficult to make a fair comparison and your song may benefit from mastering in an entirely different way.
+There are a few examples above, however because it’s not your song it can be difficult to make a fair comparison and your song may benefit from mastering in an entirely different way.

 If you'd like a more accurate representation of my work and what it will do for you, I can master your track and provide you with a preview of it free of charge.